High Expectations and Rigorous Instruction

 Transforming

-Our teachers show us every day that they believe that all our classmates can succeed in school.
+Our teachers believe that all of our classmates can succeed in school, and they show us they believe in us every day.

 Selected Rating: None